jojojoleeleelee/jojojoleeleelee.github.io/_posts/2018-05-25-gastronome_rails_project.markdown

 > > *
 > >

 Things were off to a good start, until I got to scraping.
 Oh man.
-Scraping the websites were not....
-NOT EASY!
+Scraping the websites were.... **NOT EASY! **

 It took some serious scraping wizardry.
 And then for the users to be able to choose certain recipes and such, it became immensely complex.
 In fact, I'm planning on refractoring some of my code in my recipes controller.

 Basically, I decided there was only one way to go.
 Make a whole new RecipeScraper class from scratch and plop it in the models.